-If we are unable to collect and use data either because of data privacy laws and regulations, it could impact our ability to effectively deliver relevant content.
+If we are unable to collect and use data because of data privacy laws and regulations, it could impact our ability to effectively deliver relevant content.
 These laws and regulations may also impact our ability to expand advertising on our platform, as they may impede our ability to deliver targeted advertising and accurately measure our ad performance.
 Additionally, even if not prohibited by data privacy laws and regulations, we may elect not to collect certain types of data if we believe doing so would be inconsistent with our users' expectations, if the source is unreliable or for any other reason.
-Similarly, the increase in media attention about online privacy and data protection may motivate users to take certain actions to protect their privacy.
-Users may elect not to allow data sharing for a number of reasons, such as data privacy concerns.
+These and other decisions we make related to data privacy, including with respect to the privacy-centric advertising performance measurement tools that we have developed and may develop in the future, may fall short of our users' expectations, and even if we satisfy their expectations, the increase in media attention generally about online privacy and data protection may motivate users to take certain actions to protect their privacy.
+For these and other reasons, our users may elect not to allow data sharing.
 This could impact our ability to deliver relevant content aligned with users' personal taste and interests.
 Additionally, the impact of these developments may disproportionately affect our business in comparison to certain peers in the technology sector that, by virtue of the scope and breadth of their operations or user base, have greater access to user data.

-Since substantially all our revenue is generated from advertising, our inability to serve the volume of advertisements desired by our advertisers, may deter new or existing advertisers from using our platform which could harm our business, revenue and financial results.
+Since substantially all our revenue is generated from advertising, our inability to serve the volume of advertisements desired by our advertisers, may deter new or existing advertisers from using our platform, which could harm our business, revenue and financial results.